patrickmaynard/muckrock-api-analyzer/README.md

 #### TODOs:

-* x Increase the number of listed cities from three to five
-* x Change the order of results, so newest are shown on top
-* x Include the best few along with the worst few
-* x Add app:posts:delete command
-* x Add app:major-cities:delete command
-* x Change app:setup to app:major-cities:load
-* x Change app:download-major-city-data to app:posts:create and update this README file to include all four commands
-* x Change command class names to match the new command names
-* Add custom exceptions when app:posts:create is run without any cities loaded x Test all four commands
+* x Add custom exceptions when app:posts:create is run without any cities loaded
+* x Test all four commands
-* Figure out why migrations are broken
+* Figure out why file_get_contents is failing -- see https://stackoverflow.com/questions/65762628
 * Create a cron job to run the thing every month, adding a how-to in this file
 * Add a testing pipeline for GitHub (and add this TODO item to the parent repository)
 * Change from using a Post entity to using a Ranking entity, with more specific fields